Lesterpaintstheworld/terminal-velocity/final_text/postface.md

 - Successfully managed narrative coherence across 100,000 words
 - Developed autonomous supervision through visual and voice agents
 - Evolved from a ten-agent system to a more efficient three-agent model
-- Created new methods for maintaining consistency beyond AI context windows
+- Created new methods for maintaining consistency across long-form content

 ## Creative Evolution